trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

-- --
+---
 layout: page
-title: Australian Muslim Voices on Islamophobia, race and the 'War on Terror'
+title: "Australian Muslim Voices on Islamophobia, race and the 'War on Terror'"
-shortTitle: Bibliography
+shortTitle: "Bibliography"
 sortorder: 30
-- --
+---